-A paperless office is an office in which the use of paper is eliminated or greatly reduced.
-This is possible when documents and other papers are converted into digital form.
-The effort of establishing paperless office can save money, increase productivity, save space, make documentation and information sharing easier, keep personal information more secure, and help the environment.
+A paperless office is a work environment in which the use of paper is eliminated or greatly reduced.
+This is done by converting documents and other papers into digital form.
+Going paperless can save money, increase productivity, save space, make documentation and information sharing easier, keep personal information more secure, and help the environment.
 The concept can be extended to communications outside the office as well.